 The results of this study showed that spinal cord injuries were found to be most prevalent in single-vehicle crashes.
 This study was the first to show that risk of spinal cord injuries was five times higher with sport utility vehicles as compared to sedans.
 SUVs were found to have a higher incidence of spinal cord injuries when involved in rollovers as well as even when not involved in rollovers.

 In a study with test dummies, lap and shoulder seat belts in SUVs consistently allowed head contact with the roof of the vehicles, which resulted in neck compression and flexion loads in the test dummies indicating spinal column injury.
 Unbelted occupants are at highest risk of spinal cord injury in rollover crashes with roof intrusions greater than 3-8cm as compared to their belted counterparts.

 Risk Factors (Age, Gender, etc.)

 A 10-year population study on spinal cord injuries and trauma sustained in road accidents reviewed 97,341 patients.
 The study found that men were more likely than women to suffer a spinal cord injury and also showed that those dying as a result of a spinal cord injury die either at the scene or shortly after the crash.
 This study found that risk factors for serious injury included motorcyclists, non-restrained occupants of vehicles, males and young age.
 The finding that males are at higher risk than females was seen in previous studies by other researchers in Australia and the US.

 The role of age in risk of spinal injury due to motor vehicle crashes is controversial with some researchers finding that children under the age of 12 are at highest risk and others finding that the elderly are at higher risk.
-These findings may be due to contributing factors such as type of crash (i.e. frontal, side, rollover, etc.), underlying medical conditions (i.e. ossification of the longitudinal ligaments of the spine), improper restraint with seatbelt, and/or other factors.
+These findings may be due to contributing factors such as the type of crash (i.e. frontal, side, rollover, etc.), underlying medical conditions (i.e. ossification of the longitudinal ligaments of the spine), improper restraint with a seatbelt, and/or other factors.

 The Progress to Date and Future Directions Required